Sumitkumar-curio/QuCode/README.md

-# Qu Code - Quantum Computing Resources and Blogs
+# QuCode - Quantum Computing Resources and Blogs

-Welcome to Qu Code!
+Welcome to QuCode!
 This website is dedicated to providing resources and blogs related to Quantum Computing.

 ## Features:
 - **Quantum Computing Resources**: A curated list of videos, articles, books, learning platforms, courses, and career resources.